Workplace Sexual Assault Lawyer in Ohio

 Andy Goldwasser's practice is built on institutional accountability.
 These organizations have resources and legal teams focused on limiting their exposure.
 Having an attorney with the experience to take on large institutional defendants makes a material difference in outcome.

-Employers and Companies A business that ignored complaints, failed to screen employees, or created conditions that enabled abuse may be held civilly responsible for a sexual assault in the workplace.
+A business that ignored complaints, failed to screen employees, or created conditions that enabled abuse may be held civilly responsible.

-HR Departments and Organizations When an HR department mishandles a complaint, buries a report, or fails to follow established policies, the organization may bear liability for the harm that results.
+When an HR department mishandles a complaint, buries a report, or fails to follow established policies, the organization may bear liability for the resulting harm.

 First Steps After a Sexual Assault at Work